-Sometimes your diet choice can cause you to get bloated and your stomach to appear distended.
+Sometimes your diet choices can cause you to feel bloated and your stomach to appear distended.
 Bloating is caused by gas, fluid, or a combination of the two, expanding your intestines.
-This causes abdominal swelling and discomfort (2).
+This isn’t the same as having belly fat, but it instead causes abdominal swelling and discomfort (2).

-Bloating can also be caused by swallowing too much air.
-Bloating is the result of gas building up in your intestines.
+Bloating can also be caused by swallowing too much air and is the result of gas building up in your intestines.
 One way we swallow air is to eat or drink too quickly, and not chew properly.

 Allergies And Intolerances